For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 Ceiling Height Matters

-Most sizing assumes 8-foot ceilings.
+Most humidifier sizing assumes 8-foot ceilings.

 Climate Makes a Difference